 In the rest of Section~\ref{sec:guarantees}, we study the \emph{data-processing} and \emph{composition} properties of the privacy guarantees introduced in this paper.
 Specifically, in Section~\ref{ssec:data_processing}, we study how $\epsilon$-PML and $(\epsilon, \delta)$-PML are affected by pre- and post-processing.
-Interestingly, it turns out that $(\epsilon, \delta)$-PML is not closed under post-processing, that is, given a privacy mechanism $P_{Y \mid X}$ that satisfies $(\epsilon, \delta)$-PML, we may be able to come up with a post-processing mechanism $P_{Z \mid Y}$ such that the overall mechanism $P_{Z \mid X}$ does not satisfy $(\epsilon, \delta)$-PML (which might come across as somewhat counter-intuitive).
-In response to this observation, we introduce another privacy guarantee, called $(\epsilon, \delta)$-EML (where EML stands for \emph{event maximal leakage}) with $\epsilon \geq 0$ and $0 \leq \delta \leq 1$, which resembles $(\epsilon, \delta)$-PML but is closed under post-processing.
-Informally, a mechanism $P_{Y \mid X}$ satisfies $(\epsilon, \delta)$-EML if all post-processed outcomes of $P_{Y \mid X}$ with probability at least $\delta$ have their PML bounded by $\epsilon$.
+Interestingly, it turns out that $(\epsilon, \delta)$-PML is not closed under post-processing, that is, given a privacy mechanism $P_{Y \mid X}$ that satisfies $(\epsilon, \delta)$-PML, we may be able to come up with a post-processing mechanism $P_{Z \mid Y}$ such that the overall mechanism $P_{Z \mid X}$ does not satisfy $(\epsilon, \delta)$-PML.
+In response to this observation, we introduce another privacy guarantee, called $(\epsilon, \delta)$-\emph{event maximal leakage} (EML) with $\epsilon \geq 0$ and $0 \leq \delta \leq 1$, which resembles $(\epsilon, \delta)$-PML but is closed under post-processing.
+Informally, a mechanism $P_{Y \mid X}$ satisfies $(\epsilon, \delta)$-EML if the pointwise leakage for all post-processed outcomes of $P_{Y \mid X}$ with probability at least $\delta$ is bounded by $\epsilon$.

 Next, in Section~\ref{ssec:composition}, we study how different privacy guarantees change as a result of composing privacy mechanisms.
-More concretely, we are interested to find out what types of guarantees we can get for a mechanism $P_{YZ \mid X}$ which is obtained by adaptively composing two mechanisms $P_{Y \mid X}$ and $P_{Z \mid XY}$.
+More concretely, we are interested to find out what types of guarantees we can get for a mechanism $P_{YZ \mid X}$ which is obtained by \emph{adaptively} composing two mechanisms $P_{Y \mid X}$ and $P_{Z \mid XY}$.
 Naturally, one can formulate different problems by making various assumptions about the involved mechanisms $P_{Y \mid X}$ and $P_{Z \mid XY}$.
 We present several such problem formulations and their corresponding results.